isabella232/adobeio-codelabs-react-spectrum-crud/lessons/lesson5.md

 ### Full component

-Finally, we'll wrap the whole component inside a `Well` and use the Flex layout to verticall align the `Todo` items.
+Finally, we'll wrap the whole component inside a `Well` and use the Flex layout to vertically align the `Todo` items.

-See the full component code [here](https://github.com/AdobeDocs/adobeio-samples-todoapp/blob/master/web-src/src/TodoList.js).
+See the full component code [here](https://github.com/AdobeDocs/adobeio-samples-todoapp/blob/master/web-src/src/components/TodoList.js).

 ![App](assets/todolist.png)